AlBannaTechno/C-Sharp-Design-Pattern-Collection/readme.md

             * [STD, both specifications and implementation, The Best](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3690.pdf)

     * if you a pure C# developer: [Dofactory-Design-Patterns](https://www.dofactory.com/net/design-patterns)

+    * You can search in google for `design patterns` and you will find a lot of books , toutrials and videos

 * You must read the source code in ordered way